RBK-D-IT/digital-development-playbook/docs/general-development-practices/naming-conventions.md

 ## 2. Git Branch and Commit Naming Conventions

 Branch names should clearly indicate the type of work being done.
-They are structured to quickly convey the purpose of the branch and help organize tasks.
+They are structured to quickly convey the purpose of the branch and help organise tasks.
 While similar to conventional commit types, branch naming is broader and identifies a set of changes rather than individual updates.
 If applicable, the issue ticket reference should be prefixed to the branch name to ensure easy tracking between the code and the associated task or issue.

 **Format**: